GrumpyCockatiel/raytools/README.md

   * title - the column header displayed
   * width - the width in pixels to hard code this column to.
   * icons - (optional) An arary of Glyph icons to display in the column so each column can have more than one icon.
-    * glyph - the glyph's CSS class name from the Bootstrap 3 glyphicons.
+    * glyph - the glyph's CSS class name either from your own custom CSS (see example) or a Bootstrap icon graph class name `bi-trash`
     * handler - (optional) a callback to handle clicking on the icon.
 Column icon event handlers return a jQuery event in which event.data = {rowIdx:&lt; 0 based row index &gt;, id:&lt; object key field &gt;}.
 Icon clicks stop the bubbling of the event any further.
     * data - (optional) Additional data to set the ray-data attribute to - a property on the data entity
   * sort - (optional, default is false) set to true to allowing sorting on this field.